Space-based gravitational wave signal detection and extraction with deep neural network: Methods

 where $F^+_{I,II}$ and $F^{\times}_{I,II}$ are the antenna pattern functions:

 and

-where $\psi_S$ is the polarisation angle.
+where $\psi_S$ is the polarization angle.
 Furthermore, this antenna pattern function varies with time as a result of the motion of the LISA detector.
-In this paper, we only use data from the channel $I$ for extraction and classification.
+In this paper, we set the sky position and the polarisation angle equal to zero for simplicity.
+Because of the length of our data, the Doppler shift effects could be ignored.

 For those 3 datasets, we inject the signal to the noise with specific optimal SNR as:

 where $s$ represent the signal template, the inner product $(h\mid s)$ is:

 where $f_{min}=3\times 10^{-5} {\rm Hz}$ and $f_{max}=0.05{\rm Hz}$. $\tilde{h}(f)$ and $\tilde{s}(f)$ are frequency domain signals and the superscript $*$ means complex conjugate, $S_n(f)$ is the noise PSD.
 Here following the setting of the LDC dataset, we set the SNR of the training data to $50$.
 Then the data was whitened and normalized to $[-1,1]$.
 During the whitening procedure, we applied the Tukey window with $\alpha=1/8$.